© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three bowl barrows on Fitzhall Rough, 200m north-east of Fitzhall: part of Fitzhall Rough round barrow cemetery is a scheduled monument protected by Historic England under reference 1013180.
 View the official record →

-Three bowl barrows on Fitzhall Rough, 200m north-east of Fitzhall, is a Bronze Age funerary monument forming part of the Fitzhall Rough round barrow cemetery in Sussex.
+Three bowl barrows on Fitzhall Rough, 200m north-east of Fitzhall, is a Bronze Age burial monument forming part of the Fitzhall Rough round barrow cemetery in Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013180.

 Three bowl barrows on Fitzhall Rough, 200m north-east of Fitzhall: part of Fitzhall Rough round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013180.